hmrc/mongo-driver-vpn/readme.md

 This project is an prepared testing enviroment to test the bugfix of zombie connection after event: "primary disappears".``

 The vagrant and virtualbox are required on the host.
+(I had to intall newer versions that were on Ubuntu repos Jan 2017)

 Run `initAll.sh` to prepare VMs setup.
 Will take more than 10 minutes.